 The designation of conservation areas in the National Park started in 1980.
 This was when the first conservation area in Ambleside was created.
-There are now over 20 conservation areas in the National Park.
+There are now 23 conservation areas in the National Park.
 We aim to review conservation areas every 10 years, making sure each conservation area has an up to date appraisal and management plan.

 A Conservation Area Appraisal involves public consultation.
 It identifies the special architectural and historic interest of an area, assessing how it has historically developed, which elements should be retained or enhanced and which detract from its character.
 We also review the boundaries of the conservation area.